deref/exo/README.md

-# Exo: a process manager & log viewer for dev
+# exo: a process manager & log viewer for dev

 **exo-** _prefix_ – external; from outside.